 If you’re looking to learn sex education for married couples, here’s a quick primer on marital intimacy and how to keep desire strong for your ENTIRE married life.
 This education will help you whether you’re engaged and looking to learn a bit more about what sex is going to be like once you’re married, or if you’re currently married and you just feel like you and your partner’s desire for each other is waxing and waning and you’re having sex less and less often.
+We have both in-person and online sex education classes available for couples, in addition to other online communication training programs.

 Marriage has changed over the course of history.
 We used to marry not for love but more for strategic gain.
 When we were choosing a partner, we wanted a good provider, a stable and strong homemaker, a strategic match.